ITV/chuckwagon/docs/src/main/tut/index.md

     - the runtime configuration that you provided in `chuckPublishConfig`
     - a copy of the Assembly JAR in the S3 Bucket
     - the IAM Role with appropriate permissions for running the Lambda
-- Publish the Lambda (this creates a readonly copy of your Lambda and  stamps it with version number '**1**').

-The second time you run `chuckPublish` it will do the following,
+The second time you run `chuckPublishSnapshot` it will do the following,
 - Create a new Assembly JAR and over-write the previous JAR in S3 with it.
 - Check that the IAM Role still exists and still has the appropriate permissions.
 Recreate it or modify it if necessary.
 - Update the existing Lambda to use
     - the runtime configuration that you provided in `chuckPublishConfig`
     - a copy of the updated Assembly JAR in S3
     - the appropriate IAM Role
-- Publish the Lambda to create a new readonly copy with version number '**2**'.

-You can safely run `chuckPublish` as many times as you want.
-You can also always rely on it to make sure that
-* the created or updated Lambda always matches the contents of `chuckPublishConfig`
+You can safely run `chuckPublishSnapshot` as many times as you want because it is idempotent (rather like a REST `PUT`).
+It will always make sure that the created or updated Lambda exactly matches the contents of `chuckPublishConfig`.
-* the new highest version will have those changes applied.

-`chuckPublish` is nearly equivalent to an idempotent REST `PUT`.
-The only non-idempotent operation is the creation of a new version number each time.
+The explanation of `chuckPublishSnapshot` concludes this Getting Started Guide but it barely scratches the surface of what is possible in AWS Lambda with Chuckwagon.

+## Needs moving to a separate Guide...

 If you want to keep track of how many versions of your Lambda you have published run,

 `chuckCurrentlyPublished` - The currently published versions of this Lambda (if Lambda exists)

-This introduction barely scratched the surface of what you can do in AWS Lambda with Chuckwagon.

-## Needs moving to a separate Guide...
+`chuckPublishSnapshot` - Create/Update Lambda and publish it with a unique version number

+ The only non-idempotent operation is the creation of a new version number each time.

+- Publish the Lambda (this creates a readonly copy of your Lambda and  stamps it with version number '**1**').
+- Publish the Lambda to create a new readonly copy with version number '**2**'.

 You don't want to leave too many copies of your Lambda lying around so why not run,